Watch Foals play recent single 'Looking High' for the first time

 23 – Latitude Festival, Suffolk

-Speaking to NME back in February about the forthcoming ‘Life Is Yours’, Philippakis said that “this is our idea of a going out record”.
+Speaking to NME about the forthcoming ‘Life Is Yours’ back in February, Philippakis said that “this is our idea of a going out record”.

 “We were thinking about parties, club nights and being drunk on the bus at 2am trying to get home,” he explained.